Nayan-Chaturvedi/ChaiAurCode/README.md

 ![DOM](/src/images/array.png)

-- Array has squre brakcet, Array has elements in it.
+- Array has square bracket, Array has elements in it.
 - **Reference Documentation:** https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array
-- We can store the muliple values in single variable
+- We can store the multiple values in single variable
-- Javascript array are resizable
+- JavaScript array are resizable
 - Array indexing starts with 0
 - we can access the array using indexing, Example: myArr[0]
-- When we copy array, the array creats shallow copy, means share same reference point, means, it will change the original array, while Deep copy do not share the same reference
+- When we copy array, the array create shallow copy, means share same reference point, means, it will change the original array, while Deep copy do not share the same reference
 - We can declare the array using 2 types
-- Using square brakcet []
+- Using square bracket []
 - Using **new Array()**. here it will add the square bracket by its own
 - We can view all the methods available in array.
 - **Example:**